top of page

 • Use a local field guide (Peterson’s or Audubon).

-• Download Seek or iNaturalist for AI-assisted ID (verify before use).
+• Download Seek or iNaturalist for AI-assisted identification (verify before use).

 • Take guided herb walks through botanical gardens, native plant societies, or herbalist guild chapters.